sauravraghuvanshi/100-Days-of-Azure/README.md

   * The lead developer can check what are the chages that are going to be made
   * If the change are approved, the pull request can be approved
   * You can protect your branches with the help of branch policies
+* The different type of merges:-
+  * **Merge(no fast-forward):-** Here all the individual commits in the pull requests branch are preserved as-it-is.
+A new merge commit is created which unites the master branch and the pull request branch
+  * **Squah commit:-** Here the resulting commit is not exactly a merge commit, Here it just maintains a simple